 - Environmental Engineering

 To get a comprehensive idea about the course you are interested in, you can check out the university website for that program.

 Carnegie Mellon University has a graduation rate of a solid 88%.

-From Computer science, Mathematics, and Artificial intelligence to Business Administration, Biotechnology, and Fine arts, CMU has it all.
+CMU has everything from computer science, Mathematics, and Artificial intelligence to Business Administration, Biotechnology, and Fine arts.
 Moreover, Carnegie Mellon’s School of Computer Science is one of the USA’s top-ranked schools for all Computing programs.

 To get in, you’d have to satisfy a bunch of criteria, including-

 - GPA- CMU requires an average GPA of more than 3.2 out of 4

 - SAT/ACT- The scores required are Reading and writing: 660-750 and Mathematics: 720-800 for SATs and 31-34 in the ACT.